Highly Suspect: MCID (2018–2021)

 A single featuring Young Thug entitled "Tokyo Ghoul" and Stevens' hip-hop persona "Terrible Johnny" was released October 4, 2019.
 The fourth single, "Canals", was released on October 25, 2019.
 The album was released on November 1.

-The Midnight Demon Club (2022-present)
+The Midnight Demon Club (2022–2023)

-The band's fourth full-length album The Midnight Demon Club came out in September 9, 2022, featuring singles as "Natural Born Killer", "Pink Lullabye" and others.
+The band's fourth full-length album The Midnight Demon Club came out on September 9, 2022, featuring singles such as "Natural Born Killer" and "Pink Lullabye".

+As Above, So Below (2024–Present)

+On July 19th, 2024 the band released their fifth full-length album As Above, So Below, and announced a supporting tour beginning in September 2024.

 Musical style

 Highly Suspect's musical style has been described as alternative rock, hard rock, blues rock, grunge, rock and roll, progressive rock, and garage rock.
 Their third studio album, MCID, marked a change in sound and utilized elements of hip hop, pop, and electropop.